themuffinator/VibeyMapTools/docs/qbsp.rst

    An origin brush (all faces textured with "origin") can be added to a brush entity (but not detail or compiler-internal entities like func_group).
-Doing so causes all of the brushes in the brush entitiy to be translated so the center of the origin brush lines up with 0 0 0.
-The entity key "origin" is then automatically set on the brush entity to the original cooridnates of the center of the "origin" brush before it was translated to 0 0 0.
+Doing so causes all of the brushes in the brush entity to be translated so the center of the origin brush lines up with 0 0 0.
+The entity key "origin" is then automatically set on the brush entity to the original coordinates of the center of the "origin" brush before it was translated to 0 0 0.

-   In Hexen 2, origin brushes are the native way of marking the center point of the rotation axis for rotating entities.

-   In Quake, origin brushes can be used to make some map hacks easier to set up that would otherwise require placing brushes at the world origin and entering an "origin" value by hand.

-   Note that, unlike the Hipnotic rotation support in QBSP, using origin brushes does not cause the model bounds to be expanded.
-(With Hipnotic rotation this was to ensure that the model is not vis culled, regardless of its rotated angle.)
-Origin brushes are useful for more than just rotation, and doing this bounds expansion would break some use cases, so if you're going to rotate a model with an origin brush you might need to expand the bounds of it a bit using clip brushes so it doesn't get vis culled.

 External Map Prefab Support
 ---------------------------

-This qbsp has a prefab system using a point entity named "misc_external_map".
-The idea is, each "misc_external_map" imports brushes from an external .map file, applies rotations specified by the "_external_map_angles" key, then translates them to the "origin" key of the "misc_external_map" entity.
-Finally, the classname of the "misc_external_map" is switched to the one provided by the mapper in the "_external_map_classname" key.
+This vmt-bsp has a prefab system using a point entity named ``misc_external_map``.
+The idea is, each ``misc_external_map`` imports brushes from an external .map file, applies rotations specified by the ``_external_map_angles`` key, then translates them to the "origin" key of the ``misc_external_map`` entity.
+Finally, the classname of the ``misc_external_map`` is switched to the one provided by the mapper in the ``_external_map_classname`` key.
 (The "origin" key is also cleared to "0 0 0" before saving the .bsp).

 The external .map file should consist of worldspawn brushes only, although you can use func_group for editing convenience.
 Brush entities are merged with the worldspawn brushes during import.
 All worldspawn keys, and any point entities are ignored.
 Currently, this means that the "wad" key is not handled, so you need to add any texture wads required by the external .map file to your main map.

-Note that you can set other entity keys on the "misc_external_map" to configure the final entity type. e.g. if you set "_external_map_classname" to "func_door", you can also set a "targetname" key on the "misc_external_map", or any other keys for "func_door".

 .. other-key:: _external_map